toblick

 basic computer concepts

---- ## Memory Data is stored in a complex sequence of switches called _bits_ -- Computers work 8 bits at a time called a _byte_ - In many languages a "character" is 1 byte -- It's the easiest place to store data in programs - Variables and "state" are typically stored in memory - CPUs have faster memory in "cache" (10x) - Drives can store much more, but are much slower (~1000x) Cache < Memory < Disk (numbers according to [Chandler Carruth in 2014](https://www.youtube.com/watch?v=fHNmRkzxHWs&t=2201)) --- ## System-on-Chip Some computers combine parts together
+class: center, middle # Basic Computer Concepts Intro to Computer Science --- ## Memory Data is stored in a complex sequence of switches called _bits_ -- Computers work 8 bits at a time called a _byte_ - In many languages a "character" is 1 byte.
+For example, in UTF-8, 'A' = 65 -- It's the easiest place to store data in programs - Variables and "state" are typically stored in memory - CPUs have faster memory in "cache" (~10-100x) - Drives can store much more, but are much slower (~10-100x) Cache < Memory < Disk --- ## System-on-Chip Nowadays, different components are integrated into a single chip (example: Apple M1)

 ars technica